theiagen/bioforklift/docs/system_values.md

 # System Values and Tracking Fields

-Forklift maintains several system-managed fields that track the status and history of each sample throughout its lifecycle.
+bioforklift maintains several system-managed fields that track the status and history of each sample throughout its lifecycle.
 Understanding these fields is essential for monitoring your workflows and troubleshooting issues.

 ## Core System Fields

-These fields are automatically managed by Forklift and should be marked with `system_value: true` in your schema definitions:
+These fields are automatically managed by bioforklift and should be marked with `system_value: true` in your schema definitions:

 | Field Name | Type | Description |
 |------------|------|-------------|